 For use in all LRRs.

-User Notes: This indicator applies to soils that have a black layer 30 cm (12 inches) or more thick and have value of 3 or less and chroma of 1 or less in any remaining layers directly above a depleted or gleyed matrix.
+User Notes: The depleted matrix can occur in either sandy soil layers or loamy and clayey soil layers.
+This indicator applies to soils that have a very dark layer of 30 cm (12 inches) or more thick and then can get a little less dark in any remaining layers directly above a depleted or gleyed matrix (fig. 17).
 This indicator is most often associated with overthickened soils in concave landscape positions.
-A depleted matrix requires value of 4 or more and chroma of 2 or less.
+A depleted matrix requires a value of 4 or more and chroma of 2 or less.
 Redox concentrations, including soft iron-manganese masses and/or pore linings, are required in soils with matrix colors of 4/1, 4/2, or 5/2.
-A, E, and calcic horizons may have low chromas and high values and may therefore be mistaken for a depleted matrix; however, they are excluded from the concept of depleted matrix unless the soil has common or many distinct or prominent redox concentrations occurring as soft masses or pore linings.
+A, E, and calcic horizons may be mistaken for a depleted matrix because they may have low chromas and high values.
+These horizons are excluded from the concept of a depleted matrix unless they have at least 2 percent distinct or prominent concentrations occurring as soft masses or pore linings.
+In sandy textures observed without a hand lens, the masked sand particles appear to be closer to 100 percent masked with organic material when moist.
+Masked sand grains can disappear quickly if a soil has been drained or disturbed.